drhayes/drhayes.io/src/uses.md

 - [DevDocs](https://devdocs.io/) is basically always open in my browser.
   - [Here is my most recent DevDocs config](https://gist.github.com/drhayes/d43ab8be15629985c9ee17748fc852ab).
 - I very much love [pinboard.in](https://pinboard.in/u:drhayes) and use it to keep stuff in the ol' exocortex.
+- I'm contemplating using [sourcehut](https://sr.ht/) more for stuff.
+GitHub seems to be, inexplicably, turning itself into a social network?
+- Or maybe [Codeberg](https://codeberg.org/).
+Who knows.

+## Odds and Ends

+- I'm an avid user of the [asdf package manager](https://asdf-vm.com/).
+Every repo I touch tends to have a `.tool-versions` file at its root.